Graduate Students

 Jacob Widmer

-Prior to joining the GALE lab, Jake completed his B.S. in Geology from the University of Maryland in 2019.
-His research experience began in 2017 and developed through a series of internships with the Jet Propulsion Laboratory (JPL) and the Smithsonian’s Center for Earth and Planetary Studies (CEPS) to investigate surface processes at Mars and Europa.
+Before joining the GALE Lab, Jake earned a B.S. in Geology from the University of Maryland (2019) and gained research experience through internships at NASA’s Jet Propulsion Laboratory and the Smithsonian’s Center for Earth and Planetary Studies, investigating surface processes on Mars and Europa.

 Google Scholar for Jacob Widmer